Symington, Biggar and Broughton Railway: Extending to Peebles

-During the construction period, the Company decided to extend the line to Peebles, which was an important Burgh.
-The extension was clearly prompted by the Caledonian Railway, and they advanced £6,000 for the Parliamentary deposit, and promised to subscribe 20% of the extension's capital cost of £75,000.
+During the construction period, the company decided to extend the line to Peebles, which was an important burgh.
+The extension was clearly prompted by the Caledonian Railway, and they advanced £6,000 for the parliamentary deposit, and promised to subscribe 20% of the extension's capital cost of £75,000.
 It was agreed that when the line was open to Peebles, the Caledonian would purchase the line at cost.

-The extension was authorised on 3 July 1860.
-Lord Elgin had declared that he would oppose the Bill unless the railway were carried through tunnel at Neidpath on his property.
+The extension was authorised by the Symington, Biggar and Broughton Railway (Extension) Act 1860 (23 & 24 Vict. c. cxx) on 3 July 1860.
+Lord Elgin had declared that he would oppose the bill unless the railway were carried through tunnel at Neidpath on his property.
 The Caledonian declined to do this, but in the face of determined opposition finally conceded the point.
 The original directors of the SB&BR were local men and the power politics and large capital sums were making them uncomfortable, so that they petitioned the Caledonian in 1860 to take over the entire SB&BR system.
-This was agreed and an Act authorising the amalgamation was passed on 1 August 1861.
+This was agreed and the Caledonian and Symington, Biggar and Broughton Railways Amalgamation Act 1861 (24 & 25 Vict. c. cci) authorising the amalgamation was passed on 1 August 1861.
 The Caledonian Railway absorbed the company and continued the construction itself.

 The Caledonian's expansionist policy found Peebles an attractive destination, from which further incursions into the Borders might be launched, and the Caledonian agreed to subscribe £20,000 to the extension railway.
 Galashiels was considered as an objective, but that aspiration was shared by the NBR, which had reached Peebles in 1855 (through the medium of the Peebles Railway) which it worked.
 Much earlier Peebles had been an agreed frontier post between Caledonian and NBR expansion, but that agreement was long forgotten.
 Now negotiation resulted in the Caledonian allowing the NBR to build a line to Galashiels without opposition in Parliament; in return it could make a triangular junction with the NBR (Peebles Railway) line at Peebles, facing north and south.

 The extended line was opened as far as a separate station at Peebles on 1 February 1864, without ceremony.
 At Broughton the passenger terminus was by-passed and a new passenger station adjacent was built; the old station became a goods depot.
 The Symington line station at Peebles was on the south of the River Tweed and the NBR station was on the north side.
-The Act permitting the extension included authorisation to connect to the NBR line.
+The act of Parliament permitting the extension included authorisation to connect to the NBR line.

 For some years the passenger train service consisted of four or five journeys each way six days a week; the journey time was about 45 minutes, with a transit to Glasgow from Peebles taking a little over two hours.